The number of solutions for random regular NAE-SAT: Introduction

 Proving a formalized version of \eqref{e:intro.lbd} occupies a significant part of the present paper.
-We introduce a slightly modified version of the messages $\texttt{m}$ which record the topologies of the free trees $\bm{T}$.
-We then restrict to free trees with fewer than $T$ variables, which limits the distance that information can propagate between free variables.
+We introduce a slightly modified version of the messages $\msg$ which record the topologies of the free trees $\bm{T}$.
+We then restrict to cluster encodings in which every free tree has fewer than $T$ variables, which limits the distance that information can propagate between free variables.
 We prove a version of \eqref{e:intro.lbd} for every fixed $T$, and show that this yields the sharp lower bound in the limit $T\to\infty$.
 The proof of \eqref{e:intro.lbd} for fixed $T$ is via the moment method for the auxiliary model, which boils down to a complicated optimization problem over many dimensions.
-It is known (see e.g.\ \cite[Lem.~3.6]{dss-naesat-stoc}) that stationary points of the optimization problem correspond to ``generalized'' \textsc{bp} fixed points --- these are measures $Q_{v\to a}(\msg_{v\to a},\msg_{a\to v})$, rather than the simpler ``one-sided'' measures $q_{v\to a}(\msg_{v\to a})$ considered in the \textsc{1rsb} heuristic.
+It is known (see e.g.\ \cite[Lem.~3.6]{MR3440193}) that stationary points of the optimization problem correspond to ``generalized'' \textsc{bp} fixed points --- these are measures $Q_{v\to a}(\msg_{v\to a},\msg_{a\to v})$, rather than the simpler ``one-sided'' measures $q_{v\to a}(\msg_{v\to a})$ considered in the \textsc{1rsb} heuristic.

-The one-sided property is a crucial simplification, but is challenging to prove in general.
+The one-sided property is a crucial simplification in physics calculations (cf.\ \cite[Proposition~19.4]{MR2518205}), but is challenging to prove in general.
 One contribution of this work that we wish to highlight is a novel resampling argument which yields a reduction to one-sided messages, and allows us to solve the moment optimization problem.
 (We are helped here by the truncation on the sizes of free trees.)
 Furthermore, the approach allows us to bring in methods from large deviations theory.
 With these we can show that the objective function has negative-definite Hessian at the optimizer, which is necessary for the second moment method.
 This resampling approach is quite general and should apply in a broad range of models.